Kro9w/CBLEL-Prep-Companion/README.md

 # CBLEL PREP-Companion

-A daily routine, checklist, and Pomodoro app for Computer Based Licensure Examination (CBLE) board exam preparation.
+A daily routine, checklist, and Pomodoro app for the upcoming Computer Based Licensure Examination for Librarians (CBLEL).
 Built with React, Vite, and TypeScript.

-The Long Game is designed with a "Less is More" philosophy to keep you focused, disciplined, and on track.
+I hope this apps help you to keep you focused, disciplined, and on track.

 ---